Integrable systems associated to the filtrations of Lie algebras: Commutative polynomial integrals

 It is also obvious that if $(\mathfrak g,\kk)$ is a symmetric pair that $\mathfrak B$ is commutative.
-In Bogoyavlenski~\cite{B1} it is claimed that the set $\mathfrak B$ is always commutative (Theorem 1), but in the proof given there is a small gap.
-However, in the following example we verified the commutativity of $\mathfrak B$ by direct computations.\footnote{During the referee process of the paper, the paper by Panyushev and Yakimova \cite{PY3} appeared, where the example of the case where $\mathfrak B$ is not commutative is given.}
+In Bogoyavlenski~\cite[Theorem 1]{B1} it is claimed that the set $\mathfrak B$ is always commutative, however the presented proof contains a small gap.
+Recently, Panyushev and Yakimova gave an example of the case where $\mathfrak B$ is not commutative~\cite[Example 2.3]{PY3}.